 Plot of the Scene

 In this second scene, the plot of the play moves forward toward confrontation of the villain, King Claudius, and hero, Hamlet.
-However, whereas the villain is aware of the fangs of the hero, the hero is in a confusion to pinpoint villainy of the villain.
-He has still doubts about the murderer of his father.
-However, when the news of the appearance of the Ghost arrives at the end, the dialogues become short and crispy.
-This shows that the plot if taking its pace and entering into the third scene after introducing two major and some minor characters.
+However, whereas the villain is aware of the fangs of the hero, the hero is in a confusion to pinpoint Claudius’ villainy.
+He still has doubts about the murderer of his father.
+However, when the news of the appearance of the Ghost arrives at the end, the dialogues become short and crisp.
+This shows that the plot is taking its pace and entering into the third scene, after introducing two major, and some minor, characters.

-Repetition is another literary device that is used for the fact of reminding the audience of certain events or things and stressing upon them.
+Repetition is another literary device that is used for the purpose of reminding the audience of certain events or things, and stressing them.

 But you must know your father lost a father,

 And now, Laertes, What is the new with you?

 You told us of some suit: what’s it, Laertes?

 What wouldst thou have, Laertes?

 In both of these extracts, two words – “father” and “Laertes” – have been repeated.
 This is for effect.
 In the first, the stress is upon father, while in the second case, the stress is on the importance of the person, who is Laertes.

 Similes are used to compare and contrast two characters or things, to make one significant or prominent.
 For example,